califano-lab/vespa.db/README.md

-# phosphoviper.db
+# vespa.db

-This data package provides reference DBs for the phosphoviper R-package.
+This data package provides reference DBs for the vespa R-package.